Your Guide to New Jersey Probate

 It’s important to understand that not all assets need to pass through probate.
 Non-probate assets can bypass this process entirely.
 These typically include:

-• Jointly owned assets such as those held in joint tenancy or tenancy by the entirety, which automatically transfer to the surviving owner.
+• Jointly owned assets, such as those held in joint tenancy or tenancy by the entirety, automatically transfer to the surviving owner.

 • Designated beneficiary assets like IRAs, 401(k) plans, or payable-on-death bank accounts.